ColdBox/coldbox-zero-to-hero/STEPS.md

 </cfoutput>
 ```
 Insert data directly in to the database and show it returning.
 Notice the return type.
 This is a Lucee 4.5 syntax.
+CF11+ and Lucee5+ use `returnformat="array"`

-27. Start register flow
+27. Start Register flow.
+The next series of steps will build the Register flow, including BDD and TDD.

 28. Delete the MainBDDTest